Burnes, Brewers blank Cards 2-0, move alone atop NL Central - WHIZ News

+“His stuff’s electric,” Cardinals manager Oliver Marmol said.
+“We know it is.”

 Devin Williams retired the side in order in the eighth and Josh Hader worked the ninth for his 20th save in 21 opportunities.
-Hader had been reinstated earlier in the day after being with his family last week while his wife gave birth to their son, Lucas Alexander Hader.
+Hader had been reinstated earlier in the day after being with his family last week while his wife gave birth to their son, Lucas Alexander.

 The Cardinals finished with three hits.